Is a carbon fork strong enough for a hub motor?

-The bicycle that will be used for the solar-bike has a carbon front fork, at which the hub motor will be mounted.
+My e-bike has a carbon front fork at which the hub motor will be mounted.
 At first sight, a carbon front fork appears too weak to handle the forces of a hub motor.
 To examine this, we have to be able to calculate the front fork stress due to hub motor.
 Here I try a method to solve the problem mathematically.
 We shall see that it is possible to mount a hub motor safely without hurting the carbon front fork.

 Performing accurate strength calculations on a bicycle's front fork is not possible because hereof no information is provided.
 But I suppose that a front fork is in principle strong enough for hub motor mounting if the motor forces at the fork are lower than the brake forces, which can handle a front fork easily.
 Since the fork design is basically symmetrical, whatever it can take in braking force should be more or less the same as the hub motor pulling force.